zephyrproject-rtos/trusted-firmware-m/docs/building/tfm_build_instruction.rst

 ##################

 .. warning::
-    The build process was changed a lot in Q3 2023 and included into the release after v1.9.
+    The build process was changed a lot in Q3 2023 and included into the release v2.0.
     For building instructions for early versions please refer to the documentation of respective versions.